 Mexico is full of natural and exotic beauty.
 It’s well known by adventurers and travelers as a tropical paradise with so much to explore and see.
-However, there are many hidden gems in Mexico, that travelers are unaware of.
+There are so many hidden gems in Mexico, that travelers are unaware of.

-There are sandy beaches, cenotes, coral reefs, jungles, waterfalls, and Mayan ruins scattered around the country, many that are untouched by tourists.
+There are sandy beaches, cenotes, coral reefs, jungles, waterfalls, and Mayan ruins scattered around the country, many of which are untouched by tourists.

-Some amazing locations in Mexico are rare and unique while other great spots are more well known.
+Some amazing locations in Mexico are rare and unique while other great spots might be a little more well-known.

 If you’re looking for a trip to Mexico that is exciting, different, and full of new experiences, you’ve come to the right place.

 This article will give you the best-hidden gems in Mexico; the best places off the beaten path.

 In these best-kept secrets, you’ll find fewer visitors and truly get to experience why these locations are so awe-inspiring and unique.

 1. Copper Canyon

 Also known as Barranca del Cobre, this canyon might be even better than the Grand Canyon in the U.S. because it’s many times longer and deeper.